dayarthvader/tcp_ip/README.md

 ## Skeletal framework for new c++ projects.
-I wanted to make ready framework for all of my future C++ projects.
-This repo should serve and hopefully others who'd like to build c++ libraries and applications.
-I'm of the belief that the following 6 aspects of your future project must be well set right at the onset even before you write your first line of code.
+I wanted to make a ready framework for all of my future C++ projects.
+This repo should serve me and hopefully, others who'd like to build c++ libraries and applications well.
+I'm of the belief that the following 6 aspects of your future project must be well set right at the onset, even before you write your first line of C++ code.

 ## Source tree structure
 I attach a lot of significance to how I structure the source tree.
 Ideally the source structure should reflect software architecture.
 Advantages of well desinged source tree structure being :
 [x] Intuitive code browsing -
 [x] Predictability -
 [x] Tranparency -
 [x] Maintainibility -
 [x] Automation tools integration -

+## Build system
+Any software project of a reasonable size and complexity needs a set of tools to manage its lifecycle, through development to delivery.
+Managing a live codebase has its fair share of complexities.
+One of the biggest contributors to such complexity is the tendency of the codebase to change.
+In its purest form, software management is simply change management.
+There a number of tools in the market today to help us with this change.
+Change management becomes one of the invaluable aspects of the software project that as a designer one must choose to have and chose the right one.
+I found CMake to be most widely accepted build system in the C++ fraternity (Atlease in my circle of C++ experts).
+CMake is still a evolving system aiming to meet many requirements of software management, ranging from build,dependency,test management etc ....
+I am sure there are many.
+Choose one for your needs but definitely make it a point to have one.

 You can fork this repo to get a headstart in your new C++ projects if you chose
 [x] Details.1.
 As your folder structure.